wimpywarlord/CODE_CHEF/README.md

 ## Contributing

 Help us make the this repo better by either adding more questions or imporving old ones.
+You can add in comments to explain the existing codes.

 ## I'm a social animal!